 |Long Duration (5 years and above)||Large Cap Funds||Multicap Funds||Mid Cap Funds, Small Cap Funds|

-1) Performance against benchmark
+1) Performance Against Benchmark

 A benchmark index of a mutual fund scheme is a standard against which its performance and stock allocation are compared.
-The benchmark index mirrors the investment philosophy of the scheme.
+The benchmark index guide the investment philosophy of the scheme.
+Thus, the asset allocation of a benchmark index should match the investment objective of the scheme.
 For instance, the benchmark index of a large cap mutual fund should be an index of large cap stocks and the benchmark of a mutual fund focussed on banking stocks should be a banking index.

-2) Performance against category
+2) Performance Against Category

-3) Consistency of performance
+3) Consistency of Performance